-- 1 This Part is made in accordance with sections 20 and 61 of the Act. - Access licences granted in the water source are subject to mandatory conditions and may be subject to discretionary conditions.
+- 1 This Part is made in accordance with sections 20 and 61 of the Act. - Access licences in these water sources are subject to mandatory conditions and may be subject to discretionary conditions.

-35 Specific purpose access licences
+39 Specific purpose access licences

 Note.
 Section 61 of the Act allows for the granting of specific purpose access licences under the regulations and the relevant water sharing plan.